ULTRATECH RAILROAD SPILL CONTAINMENT - RAILCAR TRACK PANS

 Ultra Track Pans for railcar spill containment have been designed to provide railroad & railcar spill containment at industrial rail sidings and locomotive maintenance facilities.
 They are also useful to prevent costly cleanup and regulatory fines.
 The recent 2023 railroad issues have increased care and caution.
 Railroad spill containment pans are available in virtually any length, Ultra Track Pans may be used to collect small chemical and fuel spills and leaks OR to capture and channel off to provide significant railcar spill containment caused by defective equipment or a major overflow.

 Installing our lightweight railroad track pans is a breeze!
 They're so compact, you can move and easily place them without breaking out the heavy machinery.
 The rugged polyethylene are designed to withstand harsh chemicals and are designed to function in temperatures ranging from -40°F to +140°F. The polyethylene gaskets keep spills from falling between rails and pans.
 Trucks and other vehicles can drive over Track Pans with grates in place.

 Optional track pan covers keep rain water out of the pan, providing effective stormwater management.
 The cover is made of polyethylene and can be left in place until the railcar arrives to be off-loaded or loaded.
 This lightweight cover mechanically locks into the polyethylene decking and will not blow off in windy conditions.

 Ultra-Track Pans are available in two models, one with a cover and one without.
 They are low maintenance.
-The pan has a polyethylene resin with a UV inhibitor to resist sun and corrossion damage.
+The pan has a polyethylene resin with a UV inhibitor to resist sun and corrosion damage.
 All top surfaces are designed to resist slips and falls.
-They also have a long work lift, they will last 20-30 years.
+They also have a long work life, they will last 20-30 years.

 • Prevent costly Rail Road cleanups and regulatory fines!

 • UltraTech's polyethylene gaskets keep spills from falling between the rails and pans.

 • Can be used for a range of purposes, from spill kits to dock boxes, these units can store whatever you need.